intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 ![](images/expected_results_2.jpg)

-Here is the mapping for the labels of the classification in the console:

-1 - plane
-2 - bicycle
-3 - bird
-4 - board
-5 - bottle
-6 - bus
-7 - car
-8 - cat
-9 - chair
-10 - cow
-11 - table
-12 - dog
-13 - horse
-14 - motorcycle
-15 - person
-16 - plant
-17 - sheep
-18 - sofa
-19 - train
-20 - monitor

-They can be found in ```pascal_voc_classes.txt``` in this folder.

 Here is what the flags mean for running the application.
 This can also be found by running:
 ```
 ./IEobjectdetection -help